 If you would like to learn more and look at options to invest in UK real estate from South Africa, you can contact our investment consultants based in Johannesburg anytime on our contact us page.

 3 Steps For Your UK Investment When Investing from South Africa

 Book a Face-to-face Strategy Meeting

-With our local international experts to discover the right investment for you
+With our UK expert in South Africa to discover the right investment for you

 Reserve Your Property Unit

 Then use our Tax specialists, Overseas Mortgage and Foreign Exchange Services available

 Receive supported aftercare and property management services with our 360 Customer Services